pulumi/docs/content/docs/guides/crosswalk/aws/cloudwatch.md

 [use a pre-defined metric](#using-a-pre-defined-metric).
 From there, you can create [alarms](#creating-cloudwatch-alarms) and [dashboards](#declaring-cloudwatch-dashboards-in-code).

 AWS services send metrics to CloudWatch, and you can send your own custom metrics to CloudWatch.
-For these Cloudwatch custom metrics, you can add the data points in any order, and at any rate you choose.
+For these CloudWatch custom metrics, you can add the data points in any order, and at any rate you choose.
 You can retrieve statistics about those data points as an ordered set of time-series data.